-The Preliminary Aboriginal Heritage Test (PAHT) provides sponsors with certainty about whether a cultural heritage management plan (CHMP) is required for a proposed activity.
+The Preliminary Aboriginal Heritage Test (PAHT) provides sponsors with certainty about whether a (CHMP) is required for a proposed activity.
 The Secretary to the Department of Premier and Cabinet certifies whether a CHMP is required for a proposed activity.

 The Secretary must decide whether to certify the PAHT as correct within a 21 day evaluation period.

 When should a PAHT be undertaken?

 The preparation of a PAHT is voluntary.
 A responsible authority (such as a Local Government Authority) cannot require a PAHT to be prepared before a statutory authorisation is issued for a proposed activity.

 You're expected to exercise due diligence in determining your requirements under the Act and the Regulations on proposed activities.
 If it is clear that a CHMP is not required, there is no need to prepare a PAHT.
 The responsible authority should then be sufficiently satisfied that a statutory authorisation can be issued.

 However, if you're unsure of the requirements and want to seek certainty, the preparation and submission of a PAHT for certification may be appropriate.
 For instance, a sponsor may be unclear as to whether their proposed activity area has been subject to significant ground disturbance.